SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 #### 2. Return To Home

 DJI drones contain a 'Return To Home' functionality, which automatically directs the drone back to home, which is traditionally the point from where the drone has taken off.
+If the GPS signal is not good, the home point will be recorded when the GPS signal is strong enough.
 The main controller includes functions for configuring and using 'Return To Home'.

-### Navigation
+### Intelligent Navigation

-Navigation provides the ability for developers to control the drone through the use of missions.
+Intelligent Navigation provides the ability for developers to control the drone through the use of missions.
 Each type of mission is designed to navigate the drone in some specific and particular manner, such as following an object or orbiting a fixed point.
 More information of each type of navigation mission is given in the Concepts to Understand section below.

 **Note for Android Developers: There currently does not exist a Navigation package in the Android SDK.
 Missions can be found in the GroundStation package instead.**